colbylwilliams/Azure.Mobile/README.md

 # Azure.Mobile

-## What is this?

-**`Azure.Mobile`** is a framework for rapidly creating iOS and android apps with modern, highly-scalable backends on Azure.
+`Azure.Mobile` is a framework for rapidly creating iOS and android apps with modern, highly-scalable backends on Azure.

 ### The goal: